 4. More is not better.

 Above a certain threshold dose of magnesium (200-500 mg), adverse events like gastric distress (bloating, cramping, diarrhea, and pain) may occur.
 The range at which GI issues can occur varies depending on the form of magnesium and a person’s individual GI health.
 At high doses of magnesium, the percent of magnesium not absorbed increases the potential of GI side effects.
-It is also important to note that various GI conditions decreases the percent of magnesium absorption.
+It is also important to note that various GI conditions decrease the percent of magnesium absorption.